kitschpatrol/yanki-obsidian/README.md

 It's recommended that Linux users install Anki by following the [instructions on the official Anki website](https://docs.ankiweb.net/platform/linux/installing.html) to avoid these issues.

 In some cases, Linux users might need to [manually register](https://amir.rachum.com/obsidian-uri-linux/) the `obsidian://` URI scheme with their operating system.

+### Can I edit my notes in a way that will change their Anki note model type?

+Yes, with a few caveats: Certain note type transformations will result in "leftover" cards in the database, which Yanki will attempt to resolve at the end of the sync by automatically calling the Anki desktop application's "Tools → Check Database" menu command.

+Changing note types can also result in lost learning progress if the new model type has fewer cards than the old one.

+### Why do I have blank cards?

+If you remove a cloze from a card that has several, this can result in leftover [empty cards](https://docs.ankiweb.net/templates/errors.html#single-empty-cards) with a message like "No cloze found on card.
+Please either add a cloze deletion, or use the Empty Cards tool."

+There's no way for Yanki to automatically resolve this condition with the available Anki APIs, so you will have to invoke the Anki desktop application's "Tools → Empty Cards..." menu command to clean up empty cards.

 ## Privacy and security